codingfriend1/vite-plugin-markdownify/README.md

 title: "Page title"
 description: "Page description"
 keywords: ['best site ever', 'all about penguins'].
-updatedAt: str | int timestamp
+updated: str | int timestamp
-createdAt: str | int timestamp
+created: str | int timestamp
 url: '/page'
 draft: false
 ---
 ```

-- `createdAt`: is the creation date of the page.
+- `created`: is the creation date of the page.
 If this is not provided, the plugin will use the file's birth date.
-- `updatedAt`: is the last update date of the page.
+- `updated`: is the last update date of the page.
 If this is not provided, the plugin will use the file's modification date.
 - `draft`: If this is true, the plugin will ignore this file during processing.
 - `url` : Defaults to the file path within the markdown folder, otherwise may manually be specified.